-For over 50 years, Key Allegro Real Estate has been the company to turn to when it comes to buying or selling property in the tri-county area.
+For over 60 years, Key Allegro Real Estate has been the company to turn to when it comes to buying or selling property in the Coastal Bend region.
 We are the experts you can trust with all your real estate needs.

 Over 125 years ago, Rockport, Texas was described as “one of the most beautiful and restful summer resorts to be imagined.”
 It still is, but more than that, it’s a great place to live…for a weekend, or a lifetime.

 One of the most remarkable additions to our beautiful coastline is Key Allegro Isle, formerly Frandolig Island.
 This now lush canal community was once a mud flat used by fishermen and duck hunters.
 That all changed in 1961 when the island was purchased by Carl C. Krueger, Jr. who had a vision.
 He started selling lots, built a water system, beach houses, and cut canals into the island structure.
 Today, Key Allegro is one of the most beautiful island communities on the Texas Coast and home to people from all over the world.